pietrop/autoEdit_2_documentation/architecture.md

-## Project folder structure. - Draft
+## Project folder structure.

 <!--TODO: update folder structure, focus more on main components --->

+Going onto subsequent version the project structure is likely to change a bit, but an overview can give you an idea of the the main parts, components and architecture of the application.

 As of v`1.0.6`: